-Registration.
+Registration

 Registration information is provided during new student orientation prior to the beginning of the Fall semester.
 Graduate students are permitted to register at any time beginning the first day of advance registration.
-Advance registration usually begins in April for the Summer and Fall semesters, and in November for the Spring semester.
 Online registration is available to all admitted students.
 Instructions for registration and add-drop procedures can be found on the registrar's website.